Yann729/yfinanceDV/README.md

 # Overview
-yfinanceDV is an R package that provides functions to visualize financial data sourced from Yahoo Finance using Plotly.
+yfinanceDV is an R package designed as an extension of the quantmod package, focusing on visualizing financial data(e.g. Stock Indices, Commodities) sourced from Yahoo Finance using Plotly.
-It allows users to easily plot candlestick charts along with volume, moving averages, and other technical indicators.
+This package facilitates the creation of candlestick charts enriched with volume, simple moving averages, and various technical indicators(for example RSI, MACD).
+With yfinanceDV, users can easily generate insightful visual representations of financial data to aid in analysis and decision-making.

 # Installation
 You can install the package directly from GitHub using the devtools package: